Anti-Patterns in Tech Cost Management: Bad Cloud Strategy

 Multi-cloud is a mistake

-One mistake I’ve seen, even among very successful companies is the decision to not decide.
-Rather, companies will declare that they are cloud-neutral, and proceed on the assumption that they can easily add or move to another provider later.
+One mistake I’ve seen, even among very successful companies is the decision to avoid a decision.
+Companies will declare that they are “cloud-neutral,” avoid the use of cloud-specific features that might really help them, and justify this by claiming they can easily add or move to another provider later.
 This is always wrong.

 While newer DevOps tools may make it easier than it once was to move a generic application to another cloud provider, it is never easy or trivial.
 Last year, at DevOps Vancouver, I saw an excellent presentation in which the speaker walked through the work that was necessary to move a simple application from AWS to GCP.
 In an enterprise of any size, you can increase that effort by several orders of magnitude.
-And that is the effort just to move the workload.
+And that is the effort just to move a single workload.
 Add another order of magnitude in ongoing work to keep the infrastructures on the two clouds aligned and in sync over time.
+Then repeat for every application.

 Many companies carefully benchmark things like compute instances and storage services to understand how to best use them.
-With two providers, you’ll have to do that on two clouds, and also benchmark the two clouds against each other, to keep track of what instances on what cloud are equivalent to what other instances on other clouds, where the bottlenecks show up on each (they are guaranteed to be different!) etc. Then you’ll have to build automation that can easily build either.
+With two providers, you’ll have to do that on two clouds, benchmark the two clouds against each other, understand where the bottlenecks show up on each (they are guaranteed to be different!) etc. Then you’ll have to create automation that can easily build both in a consistent way.
 Sound daunting?
 It is.

 Cloud is not a data center